Passion. Persistence. Perfection.

 By Scott Schwebke

-And what is even more stunning is that Leonid & Friends, comprised of 11 of the finest musicians in Russia, Ukraine, Moldova, and Belarus, haven't seen Chicago perform live, yet replicates the band’s complex arrangements amazingly note for note.
+And what is even more stunning is that Leonid & Friends, comprised of 11 of the finest musicians in Russia, haven't seen Chicago perform live until recently, yet replicates the band’s complex arrangements amazingly note for note.

-Chicago has never been in Russia, and none of us have attended their concerts," said Leonid Vorobyev, a multi-instrumentalist who is the band’s leader.
+Chicago has never been in Russia, and none of us have attended their concerts until just recently in the United States," said Leonid Vorobyev, a multi-instrumentalist who is the band’s leader.
 "We have only recordings and videos (to help us learn Chicago songs)."

 Ironically, Vorobyev wasn’t always a fan of horn bands, and as a teenager gravitated to the hard-driving guitar-based sounds of the Beatles, Creedence Clearwater Revival, Deep Purple, and Grand Funk Railroad.

 "In the early 1970s in the USSR, electric guitars, amplifiers, and drums were rare to find so at school we were playing self-made instruments," Vorobyev explained.
 "We were allowed to rehearse in the same room with a horns band.
 Those musicians almost always were drunk and quite often tried to play with us our rock songs.
 It was a nightmare, and I hated them all!"

 But that all changed when Vorobyev heard Chicago.
 He became an instant fan.
 "I loved so much the brilliant mixture of rock guitars, drums, and jazz horns with bright vocal harmonies," he said.